szakacspeter88/Linux/linux_commands.md

 Example: Find all .tmp files and delete them instantly: find /tmp -name "*.tmp" -delete

-Would you like me to show you a specific example of how to search for a piece of text inside all files using the find command?

 Here is the command that finds the 10 largest files on your system: